On the Path to High-temperature Josephson Multi-junction Devices: Discussion

-is much less than $1$ (see \cite{Likharev1986,Seidel2015}) or about $1.4V_{c}$ at $l = 2$ as seen from \cref{fig:SingleLayerVR}.
-At a fixes size of dc SQUID loops and hence its inductance $L$ sensitivity of the ESA rises proportionally to linear size $a$ of the antenna loop.
-In fact, the signal magnetic flux applied to the dc SQUIDs is proportional to screening current $I_\text{ant} = BS_\text{ant}/L_\text{ant}$ induced in the antenna loop (where $B$ is the magnetic field component perpendicular to the antenna chip plane, $S_\text{ant}$ is the antenna loop size, and $L_{ant}$ is the antenna loop inductance) and this current rises proportionally to the size $a$ since $S_{ant}$ is proportional to $a^2$, while $L_{ant}$ is proportional to $a$.
+At a fixed size of dc SQUID loops and hence their inductance $L$, resulting sensitivity of the active ESA to the incident electromagnetic wave rises proportionally to the linear size a of the antenna loop, while the antenna remains electrically small (at $a \lesssim \lambda/6$).
+In fact, the signal magnetic flux $\Phi_e$ applied by the incident wave to each of the dc SQUID s is proportional to the screening current induced in the antenna loop $I_\text{ant}=BS_\text{ant}/L_\text{ant}$, where $B$ is the magnetic field component perpendicular to the antenna chip plane, $S_\text{ant}$ is the antenna loop area, and $L_\text{ant}$ is the antenna loop inductance.
+This current and hence $\Phi_e$ both rise proportionally to the antenna size $a$ since $S_\text{ant}$ is proportional to $a^2$, while $L_\text{ant}$ is proportional to $a$.

+When $a\gtrsim\lambda/6$, one has to take into consideration an appeared inhomogeneity in the magnetic field distribution along the antenna length.
+In case of a harmonic incident wave, such a consideration results in decrease of the applied magnetic flux amplitude described by factor

+This factor gives a $3\text{ dB}$ reduction in the flux amplitude and hence in amplitude of the antenna output voltage at $\lambda_0\simeq9a/4=2.25a$.
+Thus, the value $\lambda_0$ sets the upper frequency of the antenna band starting from dc

 Further development of the active electrically small antenna (ESA) can be obtained by replacing two dc SQUIDs by two parallel arrays of Josephson junctions, i.e. with realizing a particular case of active ESA based on SQA (superconducting quantum array) \cite{Kornev2014} composed of differential unit blocks \cite{Kornev2017}.
 Such a design approach can be used also to develop high-performance rf amplifiers.